cameronluce/SDSS-DR18-Galaxy-Classification/README.md

 ## Acknowledgements:

-- Dan Tassie; provided assistance with understanding the coursework structure
+- Dan Tassie; provided assistance with understanding the coursework structure and format
 - Copilot AI; provided by Microsoft, used for debugging
 - Chat GPT AI; provided by OpenAI, used for debugging